Cerins/ReactTsTemplate/README.md

 # ReactTsTemplate
-Shell script that creates a working typescript react.js project
+Shell script that creates a working typescript react.js project in the current working directory.